Power Plant Workers and Asbestos Exposure

 There are hundreds of power plants in America.
 Asbestos was widely installed in every part of power plant operation from the 1920s until the mid-1980s.
 Practically every worker employed in power plants during those years experienced asbestos exposure.

 Asbestos is most dangerous when workers are handling and forming it from raw states to finished products.
-Once asbestos products are installed, sealed and left inert, they are relatively safe.
+Once asbestos products are installed, sealed, and left inert, they are relatively safe.

-It wasn’t only workers directly cutting, shaping and fitting asbestos who were at exposure risk.
+It wasn’t only workers directly cutting, shaping, and fitting asbestos who were at exposure risk.
 Everyone in the power plant facility inhaled airborne asbestos.
-That included second-hand exposure to office and administration personnel
+That included secondhand exposure to office and administration personnel.